 went into the pilot holes, so they appear to be a bit smaller than usual.
 Kluson

 tuners appear as late as the early block inlay necks.

-darker custom colors such as Charcoal Frost Metallic and black, an all gold
+custom colors such as Charcoal Frost Metallic and black, an all gold version of

 This decal resembles a Coronado, or Fender Kingman logo.
 It features 5